-A water resistant backpack can prevent water from getting in but only up to a certain extent.
+A water-resistant backpack can prevent water from getting in but only up to a certain extent.
 The materials used for water resistance are so densely woven that it is very difficult for water to pass through.
-There are different levels to water resistance which we will talk about.
-In general, if a bag is water resistant, it will protect its contents from water splashes or light rain.
+There are different levels of water resistance which we will talk about.
+In general, if a bag is water-resistant, it will protect its contents from water splashes or light rain.
 When faced with downpours or when submerging it, the bag will let water in.

 On the other hand, a waterproof backpack is one that does not let any water inside.
 Even if it is fully submerged, anything inside will stay completely dry.
 The pores in a waterproof material are so tiny that not even water molecules can pass through.
 Fully waterproof backpacks also have special construction methods which we will discuss below.
 Beware that many brands advertise their bags as waterproof but are actually not.

 The most commonly used fabrics for water-resistant backpacks are nylon, cotton, and polyester.
 The fibers in the material are woven tightly to provide some resistance to water molecules passing through.
 The thickness of their fibers is expressed in denier.
 Generally, heavy-duty nylon such as 800D will be more resistant to water than something like 200D nylon.
 However, this may not always be true.
 Very high denier nylon might have thicker fibers but bigger gaps.

 If the water pressure on the fabric is high enough, water will make its way through the material.
 Therefore, a coating or backing made of polyvinyl chloride (PVC), thermoplastic elastomers (TPE), or polyurethane (PU) is added.
 Sometimes Teflon or wax coatings are also used.
 These coatings make the water bead up on the surface which can roll off easily.
 However, over time the coating gets worn off.